dribnet/purvs/README.md

 ---

 #### Changes:
-+ Uploaded rough drawing of what I'm envisioning
++ Added rough implementation of palette tile functionality

 #### Current Issues:
 + Not really a clock.
-+ Framerate is EXTREMELY fragile.
-Will need to take care not to ruin it
 + Ocean currently does not use palette swapping scheme, though *technically* is still within the limitations of the SGB
++ No palettes yet
++ Antialiasing will throw off the palette swap, may be fixable by flooring to nearest valid grey shade

 #### To Do:
 + Current vision is a floating island in the Super Game Boy style I am fond of